Department of Nursing

 This clinical course will assist the advanced practice nurse attain a level of proficiency in ordering, understanding and interpreting commonly used diagnostic studies and procedures specific to age, gender, and condition.
 Emphasis will be placed on performance of Primary care procedures in laboratory and clinical settings.

-The second of two core speciality courses using a systems approach that emphasizes a multidimensional and inter-professional approach to assessment, differential diagnosis and treatment formulation for the primary care needs of individuals and families across the lifespan.
-Common health conditions are explored in relation to health promotion, health maintenance, assessment, diagnosis, and management of common episodic, chronic, and complex conditions affecting health.
-Students will develop skills in critical thinking and the use of evidence-based practice guidelines in developing the rationale for diagnosing and managing primary care needs.
-In addition to cultural and spiritual diversity, students learn patient preferences in health care decision making with a focus on person centered care.
+This course is the second in a two-course sequence that employs a systems approach that emphasizes a multidimensional and inter-professional perspective on assessment, differential diagnosis, and treatment formulation for the primary care needs of individuals and families across the lifespan.
+Students will explore common chronic health conditions in the context of health promotion, health maintenance, assessment, diagnosis, and management of episodic, chronic, and complex conditions.
+The course aims to develop critical thinking skills and the application of evidence-based practice guidelines in diagnosing and managing primary care needs.
+Additionally, students will learn to incorporate cultural and spiritual diversity, as well as patient preferences, into healthcare decision making, with a focus on person-centered care.

 Preceptorship in primary health care of the child and adolescent.
 This course is a clinical practicum focusing on child and adolescent health care with an emphasis on health promotion, management of commom health problems, and client education.
 A developmental approach across the lifespan is used in assessing the client and family in formulating the treatment plan.
 Students participate in a clinical rotation in a pediatric health care setting which provides the opportunity for health assessment of the child and adolescent and formulation of a comprehensive plan of care.
 The role of the nurse practitioner as a primary health care provider in a variety of pediatric settings is examined.
 Relevant resources and research related to the child and adolescent are explored with the application of findings to the care of clients.